 Brian's rock opera, Over The Line, a multimedia meditation on ideology, indoctrination, and self realization debuted on February 4, 2012 at Spontaneous Celebrations in Boston, MA.
 This theatrical rock show featured giant puppet actors and a 10 piece band consisting of members of The Grass Gypsys, Brief Awakening, and the Gary Backstrom Band.

-After Uncle Sammy disbanded in 2003 Brian played extensively throughout the Northeast & Mid-Atlantic for almost 2 years with legendary banjo and pedal steel guitar wizard Gordon Stone.
+After Uncle Sammy disbanded in 2003 Brian played extensively throughout the Northeast & Mid-Atlantic for 2 years with legendary banjo and pedal steel guitar wizard Gordon Stone.

-In 2013 he relocated to Philadelphia where he played regular jazz gigs with the Rick Lowenberg Trio, Orbis, the diasporic space-music band Interminable, and occasionally with the Allman Brother's tribute band Live at the Fillmore.
+In 2013 he relocated to Philadelphia where he played regular jazz gigs with the Rick Lowenberg Trio, the diasporic space-music band Interminable, and occasionally with the Allman Brother's tribute band Live at the Fillmore.

-Some of Brian's primary musical influences include: Frank Zappa, Pat Metheny, Jaco Pastorius, Todd Rundgren, Pink Floyd, Joe Jackson, Phish, Victor Wooten, Kai Echardt, Oregon, Trilok Gurtu, Steely Dan, Santana, Michael Hedges, Gentle Giant, ELP, Genesis, Yes, Peter Gabriel, King Crimson, Stevie Ray Vaughan, Aquarium Rescue Unit, moe., Igor Stravinsky, The Grateful Dead, The Allman Brothers, Jefferson Airplane, Radiohead, Joni Mitchell, Steve Reich, Charles Mingus, J.S.
+Some of Brian's primary musical influences include: Frank Zappa, Pat Metheny, Jaco Pastorius, Todd Rundgren, Pink Floyd, Joe Jackson, Phish, Victor Wooten, Kai Echardt, Oregon, Trilok Gurtu, Steely Dan, Santana, Michael Hedges, Gentle Giant, ELP, Genesis, Yes, Peter Gabriel, King Crimson, The Tubes, Stevie Ray Vaughan, Aquarium Rescue Unit, moe., Igor Stravinsky, The Grateful Dead, The Allman Brothers, Jefferson Airplane, Radiohead, Joni Mitchell, Steve Reich, Charles Mingus, J.S.
 Bach, Herbie Hancock, Talking Heads, Paul Simon, Bruce Cockburn, and many more.

-Aside from extensive performances with the above mentioned bands; Brian has performed, sat in, and/or recorded with Addison Groove Project, The Breakfast, ulu, Mike Keneally, Kasim Sulton, Prarie Prince, Bobby Strickland, Peter Prince, The Bomb Squad, Scott Murowski, Marc Brownstein, Al Schnier, Chuck Garvey, Double Helix, Brother's Past, The Rev Tor Band, Miracle Orchestra, Jake Pardee, Jimmy Ryan, Victor McSurely, Brent Sirois, Oen Kennedy, Jo Henley, Automatic Man, Oak Street, Wooden Spoon, DJ Logic, Chris Opperman, Jordan Carp, Muriel Anderson, Ed Gehrhard, Pete Pidgeon & Arcoda, George Puleo, Pamela Ryder, Johnny Trauma, Mike Barnette, Anna Freitas, Mitch Cohn, Andrew Alexander, Caleb Bronz, Doug Perkins, Larry Mancini, Jeff Gittleman, Larry and Mike Reynolds, Peter Stoltzman, Julee Avallone, Chris Chitourus, and Sean Frenette; as well as members of moe., Max Creek, Soulive, The Spin Doctors, The Slip, Jiggle The Handle, The Disco Biscuits, and many more.
+Aside from extensive performances with the above mentioned bands; Brian has performed, sat in, and/or recorded with Addison Groove Project, The Breakfast, ulu, Mike Keneally, Kasim Sulton, Prarie Prince, Bobby Strickland, Peter Prince, The Bomb Squad, Scott Murowski, Marc Brownstein, Al Schnier, Chuck Garvey, Double Helix, Brother's Past, Miracle Orchestra, Jake Pardee, Jimmy Ryan, Victor McSurely, Brent Sirois, Oen Kennedy, Automatic Man, Oak Street, Wooden Spoon, DJ Logic, Chris Opperman, Jordan Carp, Muriel Anderson, Ed Gehrhard, Pete Pidgeon & Arcoda, George Puleo, Pamela Ryder, Johnny Trauma, Mike Barnette, Anna Freitas, Mitch Cohn, Andrew Alexander, Caleb Bronz, Doug Perkins, Larry Mancini, Jeff Gittleman, Larry and Mike Reynolds, Peter Stoltzman, Julee Avallone, Chris Chitourus, and Sean Frenette; as well as members of moe., Max Creek, Soulive, The Spin Doctors, The Slip, Jiggle The Handle, The Disco Biscuits, and many more.